 Many people have had mediocre hot stone massages where the therapist was heavy-handed with the hot stones.
 It's not that easy for the therapist to maintain their sensitivity to touch with a big rock in their hand!
 And the body can start to overheat, so the chilled stones are a good idea.

 LaStone was developed in 1993 by Mary Nelson, a massage therapist and native of Tucson.
-The idea quickly caught on and was adapted to become hot stone massage, a treatment that is now found in almost every spa.
-LaStone involves a more spiritual or metaphysical component than simple hot stone massage.
+The idea quickly caught on and was adapted to become a hot stone massage, a treatment that is now found in almost every spa.
+LaStone involves a more spiritual or metaphysical component than a simple hot stone massage.
 In LaStone Therapy, the stones themselves are called the "Stone Clan People" and are considered to have healing properties.

 What Happens During LaStone Therapy